Retirement Living Hub

 What is the difference between meditation and mindfulness?

-When starting, even 5-10 minutes a day can yield significant benefits.
-Consistency is more important than duration.
+When I was starting, even 5-10 minutes a day yielded significant benefits.
+I truly believe consistency is more important than duration.
 As you become more comfortable, you might gradually increase your sessions to 15-20 minutes or longer.
-Many people find success with two shorter sessions, such as one in the morning and one in the evening.

-Are there any risks for seniors practicing meditation?
+Are there any risks for us practicing meditation?

 Can meditation help with sleep problems in retirement?